ntua-unit-of-control-and-informatics/PFAS_PBK_models/README.md

 # PBK models for PFAS
-This repository contains code for developing PBK model for describing PFAS biodistribution in multiple species and deploying as web services on Jaqpot (https://www.jaqpot.org/).
+This repository contains R code for developing PBK model for describing PFAS biodistribution in multiple species and deploying as web services on Jaqpot (https://www.jaqpot.org/).
 This work is part of the SCENARIOS EU H2020 project (https://scenarios-project.eu/).
 The list of available PBK models will be updated throughout the lifespan of the project.

 ## List of PBK models
 - Humans:
 - Rats:
-    * PFOA (male, female) (Loccisano et al., 2012)
+    * PFOA [male, female] (Loccisano et al., 2012)
-    * PFOS (male, female)(Loccisano et al., 2012)
+    * PFOS [male, female] (Loccisano et al., 2012)
-    * PFHxS (male, female)(Kim et al., 2018)
+    * PFHxS [male, female] (Kim et al., 2018)
-    * PFNA (male, female)(Kim et al., 2019)
+    * PFNA [male, female] (Kim et al., 2019)
-    * PFDA (male, female)(Kim et al., 2019)
+    * PFDA [male, female] (Kim et al., 2019)
 - Mice:
 - Monkeys:
 - Fish